scottdelly/passover/haggadah.md

 # Rohtza — Wash

-**Guide**: Ready to eat, the hands are washed before the meal, as is required at any meal.
+**Guide**: Ready to eat, the hands are washed before the meal.

+[Everyone washes hands if they want to]

 # Motzi Matzah — Eating Matzah

-**Guide**: The first food at the meal is the matzah, the unleavened bread.
-The usual blessing over bread, Hamotzi, is recited.
-However, before eating the matzah, a second blessing thanking God for the requirement to eat matzah is recited.
+**Host**: [Pass the matzah around, and everyone breaks off a bit]

+**Simple Child**: The passover meal begins and ends with matzah, the unleavened bread.

+**Together**: *Baruch atah Adonai, Eloheynu Melech haolam, Hamotzi lechem min haaretz.*

+[Everyone eats the matzah together]

 # Maror — Bitter Herbs

+**Host**: [Make sure everyone has access to the charoset]

-**Guide**: Small pieces of horseradish are dipped into haroset (a sweet paste symbolic of mortar) to indicate that overemphasis on material things results in bitterness.
+**Rebellious Child**: Small pieces of horseradish are dipped into charoset (a sweet paste symbolic of mortar) to indicate that overemphasis on material things results in bitterness.
 Some people mix ground horseradish with charoset.

-Do not recline while eating the marror.
+**Rabbi**: We don't recline while eating the marror because it's a reminder of slavery.

+[Everyone eats maror with charoset]

 # Korekh — Hillel Sandwich

+**Host**: [Make sure everone has some matzah, charoset, and chazeret (the bitter vegetable)]

-**Rabbi**: In ancient times, the Talmudic scholar Hillel ate the three symbolic foods (lamb, matzah, and bitter herbs) together so that each mouthful contained all three.
+**Wise Child**: In ancient times, the Talmudic scholar Hillel ate the three symbolic foods (lamb, matzah, and bitter herbs) together so that each mouthful contained all three.
 Thus the symbols of slavery and liberation were intermingled.
-Now that we do not have the Paschal lamb, we eat just the matzah and horseradish in a “Hillel sandwich.”
-No special blessing is said, but we do read the words recalling Hillel’s practice.
+Now that we do not have the lamb, we eat just the matzah and horseradish in a “Hillel sandwich.”

+[Eat a Hillel sandwich]

 ## The third cup of wine